 Finally, with her detailed and emphatic 1962 publication, Silent Spring, Carson gained widespread recognition.

 Although the sudden death of thousands of fish or crustaceans in some stream or pond as the direct and visible effect of insect control is dramatic and alarming, these unseen and as yet largely unknown and unmeasurable effects of pesticides reaching estuaries indirectly in streams and rivers may in the end be even more disastrous.

-Silent Spring was profound, not only because it delivered a thunderous awareness of the harm of modern farming, but also because it imagined a partnership between humans and nature, working with rather than through.
-Carson urged a focus on the small as a window to the consequential.
-Her position launched a movement of environmentalists who thought similarly.
+Silent Spring was profound, not only because it delivered a thunderous awareness of the harm of modern farming, and launched an overhaul of the industry, but also because it imagined a new partnership between humans and nature.

 Of Carson’s many lessons, to care is first and foremost.
 To care and then to know.
 There is a gentle kindness in her writing, a wonder of nature and despite all cause for it, a lack of admonishment for those who destroy it.

 The pathos of evolving nature at the hands of humans is not modern but it does need to be modernized, yet again, as we continue to leave more than our fair share of sinister impact.